ucrawler/nntplexer/README.md

 - Clients are load balanced using ip hash, client accounts use the same internal always so your other internal backbone accounts are protected. :-)
 - Destroy and re-create VM when reaching 20 TB to reset bandwidth and avoid paying the 1 EUR per TB surcharge.
 - I suggest 1 external and 1 internal to start out with to 'hide' the IP fetching the article. :-)
-- Only external counts for bandwidth.
+- Only external counts for bandwidth at hetzner.
 - 1 ngninja account allows you to split 50 connections between upto 50 client accounts at the same time to access usenet with over 2 gbit/sec speed.
 - Add 3 accounts and set your client to 150 connections for a chuckle.
 - You need to shorten the distance as much as possible between your proxied account's host and the internal.